Getting Started

 From that point forward, authentication is handled automatically.
 You do not need to sign in again unless your token expires or you reinstall the client.

-Try it: Ask your AI to use the App directly.
-For example, if you installed a weather App:
+Try it: Ask your AI to use the MCP server directly.
+For example, if you installed a weather MCP server:

-"Use the weather App to get the current conditions in Chicago"
+"Use the weather MCP server to get the current conditions in Chicago"

-Your AI client will call the App's tool and return the result.
+Your AI client will call the MCP server's tool and return the result.

 Manage Your Subscription